Imburse-Payments/imburse-payments.github.io/pages/getting-started/marketplace.md

 The Marketplace API functions allow you to find and install Apps into your Tenant.

 ## Access Requirements
-You will need a Tenant Security Key to perform  Marketplace functions.
+You will need a Tenant API Key to perform  Marketplace functions.

 ## Functions
 Each App provided by Imburse has a standard set of API endpoints.